RikDuijm/municipality/README.md

 **1. Search Functionality**
 1. Filling in a street name that is already in the database (because a problem has been reported):

-Expected result: street name + problem.
+Expected result: street name and problem is shown.

 1. Testing if the search functionality is case sensitive:
 Expected result: not case sensitive.
 I tested this by filling in lower key, capital letters and a combination of upper and lower.